ocular-d/guides/apps/editorial/docs/text-style-formatting.md

 ## Anchors

-- Introduce anchors with the hashtag symbol (#)
+- Introduce anchors with the hashtag symbol (#).
-- Spell anchors in lower caps
+- Spell anchors in lower caps.
-- Replace spaces in anchors with an hyphen (-)
+- Replace spaces in anchors with a hyphen (-).